isomerpages/ura-lkywcp/pages/glossary.md

 #### **L**

 - **Legalised housing**: refers to housing that has been formally recognised and approved by relevant authorities, such as the government, as meeting the legal requirements for housing.
 This means that the housing meets specific standards and regulations regarding safety, health, and habitability.
+- **Low carbon**: refers to practices, technologies, or systems that produce a relatively low amount of carbon emissions, typically in the context of energy production and use.
+This includes the use of renewable energy sources, energy efficiency improvements, and the adoption of low-emission technologies and practices.

 [Back to top](#directory)